SocketCluster/socketcluster-website/docs/getting-started.md

 })();
 ```

 !!
-You should always add a `try-catch` block around the `socket.invoke(...)` call to capture any async errors:
+You should always add a `try-catch` block around the `socket.invoke(...)` call to capture async errors:

 ```js
 // --- in public/index.html ---